 Further Information and Costs Disclosure

 Our rates of charge for time spent are different from the rates set out in the scales of fees published by the Supreme Court.
 Although time charging is common there may be other legal practitioners who would be prepared to act for you and charge according to the scale.
-Depending of the type of work our rates may result in a higher or lower charge than if the Court Scale of Fees were used.
+Depending of the type of work our rates may result in a higher fee than if the Court Scale of Fees were used.

 Any estimate of costs that we provide to you from time to time only refers to the costs we charge you.
-In addition, the Court may order you to pay other moneys, including some or all of the costs of other parties.
+In addition, a Court may order you to pay other moneys, including some or all of the costs of other parties.